 Originating in India, oil pulling is an ancient Ayurvedic practice that involves swishing oil in the mouth for oral and overall health benefits.
 The traditional folk remedy is said to cure a wide range of ailments, including headaches, migraines, diabetes and asthma.
 However, its primary use has been to reduce oral bacteria, prevent tooth decay, strengthen the jaw and whiten teeth.

-To clean the mouth, you’re supposed to swish oil (like sesame or coconut) in your mouth anywhere from 1 to 20 minutes.
+To clean the mouth, you’re supposed to swish oil (like sesame or coconut) in your mouth for anywhere from 1 to 20 minutes.

 Does oil pulling work?